Thomas Crean

 Crean played rugby for Leinster, Ireland and the British Isles.
 In 1894, he was a member of the first Ireland team to win both a Home Nations Championship and a Triple Crown.
-Then in 1896 he helped Ireland win their second Home Nations title.
+Then in 1896, he helped Ireland win their second Home Nations title.
 He is one of three Ireland rugby union internationals to have been awarded the Victoria Cross.
 The other two are Robert Johnston, who also served with the Imperial Light Horse in the Second Boer War, and Frederick Harvey who served in the First World War.
 Crean, Johnston and Harvey all played club rugby for Wanderers.
 In 1896 Crean and Johnston were also members of the same British Isles squad that toured South Africa.

 Early years

 Family

 Crean was born in Morrison's Hotel, which stood on the corner of Dawson Street and Nassau Street in Dublin.
 Some accounts give his place of birth as No. 21 Northbrook Road, the Crean family home at the time he won the VC in 1901.
 He was the fifth child of Michael Theobald Crean, a barrister originally from Fethard in County Tipperary who worked for the Irish Land Commission, and his wife Emma.
 His maternal grandparents, John and Maryanne Dunn, were the owners of the hotel where he was born.
 The Dunns' residence was Esker House, Upper Rathmines Road, and Crean's three older sisters - Mary, Emma and Eleanor – were all born there.
 Both his older and younger brothers, John and Frank Crean, were also born at Morrison's Hotel.
 A third brother, Richard, died as an infant, and a fourth sister, Alice Mary, was born in 1879 in the Crean family home at No. 7 Upper Pembroke Street.
 Alice would later marry Alexander Findlater Todd, one of Crean's rugby teammates on the 1896 British Isles tour of South Africa.
-John followed in his father's footsteps becoming a barrister in the Land Commission and one of his sons was Fr C.P.
-Crean MBE, Army chaplain with I Corps during WW2 and Head Chaplain of the Irish Defense Forces from 1956 to 1962.
+John followed in his father's footsteps becoming a barrister in the Land Commission and one of his sons was Fr C. P. Crean MBE, Army chaplain with I Corps during WW2 and Head Chaplain of the Irish Defense Forces from 1956 to 1962.
 Frank studied engineering, emigrating to Canada where he undertook a survey of Saskatchewan in 1908–09 on behalf of the Canadian Government.
-This was the famous 'Frank Crean Expeditions to the New North-West' and Crean Lake in Prince Albert National Park was named in his honor.
+This was the famous 'Frank Crean Expeditions to the New North-West' and Crean Lake in Prince Albert National Park was named in his honour.